stand-art/jaxn/Specification.md

 #### Notes

-Object keys are strings, wherefore the tokens `true`, `null`, and `false` are unambiguous shortcuts for `"true"`, `"null"`, and `"false"` when used in an object key position.
+Names in objects are strings; the tokens `true`, `null`, and `false` are unambiguous shortcuts for `"true"`, `"null"`, and `"false"` when used within an object where a name is expected.
-Strings in object key positions can use the extended syntax for strings including the single-quoted variant, additional escape sequences and string concatenation, however unquoted object keys can **not** be concatenated.
+Strings in their role as names in objects can use the extended syntax for strings including the single-quoted variant, additional escape sequences, and string concatenation, however unquoted names in objects can **not** be concatenated.

-Unquoted object keys are a presentation detail and must not have any effect on the serialization tree, representation graph or events generated.
-They are passed on as normal strings from the parser.
+Unquoted names in objects are a presentation detail and must not have any effect on the serialization tree, representation graph or events generated, i.e. they are passed on as normal strings from the parser.

 ## Trailing Comma